Suresh Rahi

-Suresh Rahi is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
+Suresh Rahi is an Indian politician and a member of 17th Uttar Pradesh Assembly, Uttar Pradesh of India.
 He represents the ‘Hargaon’ constituency in Sitapur district of Uttar Pradesh.

 Political career

 Suresh Rahi contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Ramhet Bharti from Bahujan Samaj Party with a margin of 44,995 votes.